Ingredients You’ll Need to make Sauerkraut with Blueberries

 48 hours – 5 days: After 48 hours, you should start to see lots of bubbles being produced.
 This is when the ferment enters stage two of vegetable fermentation.
 Leuconostoc bacteria begin to thrive, and Gram-negative organisms die off.

 5 – 10 days: The bubbles in the fermented blueberries sauerkraut brine will decrease as the ferment leaves stage two and enters stage three.
 The ferment will become cloudy, the color will change, and a pleasant sour smell will develop.
-You should also recognize light apple and celery smells.
+You should also recognize light blueberry and coriander smells.
 Lactobacillus species begin to thrive at this time.

-21 – 28 days: This is when you want to smell and taste test.
-Wait for the kraut to smell and taste as you like, and refrigerate when you find the smell and taste most pleasant!
-We like ours best when we refrigerate at about 25 days.
+21 – 28 days: This is when you want to smell and taste test the kraut.
+Wait for it to smell and taste as you like, and refrigerate when you find the smell and taste most pleasant!
+We like ours best when we refrigerate it for about 25 days.

 More Sauerkraut Recipes to Try